Record duck populations could mean an excellent year for Colorado waterfowl hunters. Video capture by Jerry Neal/CPW.

 Wood ducks comprise a good percentage of a hunter’s bag limit during the early duck season along the South Platte and Arkansas rivers.
 You may have a tough time decoying these agile and wary fowl, but if you religiously hunt the river bottoms and surrounding ponds, it is likely you will get some pass-shooting opportunities based on good numbers of wood ducks inhabiting these areas.
 Read more

 Experienced waterfowl hunters understand the importance of using a natural-looking decoy spread to bring ducks within shooting range of the blind.
-In this video, you will learn about some of the different types of decoys that are available and how to setup decoys to pull in even the most wary, hunter-savvy ducks.
+In this video, you will learn about some of the different types of decoys that are available and decoy strategies to pull in even the wariest, hunter-savvy ducks.

 Duck decoys are an essential tool for every serious waterfowl hunter.
 But organizing floating decoys and keeping anchor lines tangle-free is a constant challenge.
 In this video, you will learn how to setup and breakdown your decoy spread quickly and easily–all while keeping your hands warm and dry on blustery days.
 This innovative decoy-anchor system is based on the popular Texas-style rig but with a Colorado twist.